 Images should be no larger than 1080 pixels high by 1920 pixels wide.
 Images larger than these dimensions will be resized to fit.
 Images smaller than these dimensions will not be resized.

-Files in excess of 1.5MB (Mega Bytes) in size will not be accepted.
+Files in excess of 1.5MB (Mega Bytes or Mega Pixels) in size will not be accepted.

 Method of Entry